 Now that your tank is set up, it is time to think about the best ways to introduce your fish.
 Since Bettas are territorial by nature, the introduction to their new space is very important.
 Fish that are introduced all at once will likely fight each other to establish dominance.
 To avoid this, it is best to introduce them slowly.
 Using a tank divider, breeding box, or even a clear bag, put both fish in the tank where they can see each other, but are separated.
 It’s likely that they will flare their gills for a while, but keep an eye on it.
 If they settle down after a few days, you can proceed with the next step.
 If they don’t settle down, it is likely that they are not a good fit for living together, and should be kept separate.

 The next step is to release them into the tank together.
-Flaring should be expected at first, but ideally they will settle down in order to find their own territory.
+Flaring should be expected at first, but ideally, they will settle down in order to find their own territory.
 It is important to keep a close eye on them during this time- if left alone, you might come back to an injured fish.
 If they don’t settle down in a few hours, or if they start attacking each other outright, separate them immediately.

 Introducing a male Betta to a group of females is a little more tricky.
 The females should be introduced to the tank first, as they will establish a pecking order amongst themselves.
-There might be some aggression, but ideally if the tank is large enough they will settle into their hierarchy.
+There might be some aggression, but ideally, if the tank is large enough they will settle into their hierarchy.
 When you are ready to add the male, remove all fish from the tank and rearrange the surroundings before adding all of the fish back.
 The females will be established with one another, and the male will likely only interact with the most dominant female.
 Since the tank has been rearranged, most of the fish will be eager to find a new territory and will hopefully leave one another alone.
 If the male becomes aggressive to the females, it should be removed immediately.
 It is also worth noting that when a male is added to a group of females, the females can become competitive with one another for the male’s attention.
 Even a peaceful Betta sorority can become aggressive to each other when a male is introduced.
 In this case, it is also necessary to remove the male Betta.

 Back up plan

 As you can see, even with the most careful planning, there is no guarantee that your male and female Bettas will get along.
-As the fish owner, it is your responsibility to have a back up plan in case things don’t work out.
+As the fish owner, it is your responsibility to have a backup plan in case things don’t work out.
 Keeping two fish together to compete and fight with each other is unethical and cruel, so you must be prepared to house both fish separately if the need arises.

 Tank dividers are a great way to separate two Bettas without having to shell out for a separate tank.
 They also have the added benefit of allowing you to view both Bettas in the same tank- they just won’t be able to attack one another.
 If you are separating your tank, it is worth noting that females prefer more space than males.
-If dividing up a 40 gallon tank, a male will be content with 10 gallons of the space, leaving the female with a larger territory.
+If dividing up a 40-gallon tank, a male will be content with 10 gallons of the space, leaving the female with the larger territory.

 One of the reasons a Betta enthusiast might be interested in keeping a male and female Betta together is for breeding purposes.
 Breeding fish can be a complex thing for any fish keeper, and Bettas are even trickier given their territorial tendencies.
-Most Bettas who are kept for breeding are actually kept in separate tanks, and moved to a special breeding tank for laying their eggs.
+Most Bettas who are kept for breeding are actually kept in separate tanks and moved to a special breeding tank for laying their eggs.

-If you keep to Bettas together and they breed without your interference, it’s important for you to remove the female as soon as she lays her eggs.
+If you keep Bettas together and they breed without your interference, it’s important for you to remove the female as soon as she lays her eggs.
 Otherwise, the male will see her as a threat to the eggs and attack her.

-Once the eggs hatch, it’s also important to remove the fry from your Betta tank, as they can be eaten my their parents.
+Once the eggs hatch, it’s also important to remove the fry from your Betta tank, as they can be eaten by their parents.
 The fry can be kept together until they reach a certain size, but then you will have to separate the males (and most likely, the females as well).

 Betta Sororities (Female Only Betta Tanks)